i1li/i1li.github.io/README.md

 npm i netlify-cli
 netlify dev
 ```

-Default "display all posts" view at root directory, with posts auto-expanding upon scroll, shows a welcome intro message, plus navigation links.

-Individual post view at unique URLs removes the welcome intro from display, & autoscrolls post header to top.
-Also clones a copy of the post navigation links shown in the post header, to the bottom of post.

 ### Light/Dark Mode Toggle
 -   Allows users to switch between light & dark themes, enhancing accessibility & user preference.